What is E-Commerce

 A very effective combination is having the save cart option with the ability to easily edit the cart and seamless navigation between the cart, checkout and the store.
 This allows the buyer the ability to change their mind at any point of the process and be able to add or subtract items hassle-free which inevitably increase their chances of completing the buy.

-Another way of making the checkout experience better is having a progress bar which psychologically reminds the user of how far they’ve gone with the process and how close to completing their purchase they are.
+Another way of making the checkout experience better is having a progress bar that psychologically reminds the user of how far they’ve gone with the process and how close to completing their purchase they are.

-Security and Multiple Payment Options
+Bonus: Security and Multiple Payment Options

 The payment section is the last part of the process, you’ve gotten the customer this far in the process, you’ve given them most of what they wanted now is the time for you to get yours, but wait there are a few things you’ve got to make sure of.
 One of the biggest closers of sales on e-commerce websites is having as flexible a list of payment options as possible.
 Make sure your site can handle most if not all of the payment methods available to your customer.
 You don’t want to lose a sale because you only take credit cards whilst your customer is only willing to pay in crypto.
-Whatever payment options that are available to you, use them and SECURE THE BAG.
+Whatever payment options are available to you, use them and SECURE THE BAG.

 Having a sound security setup is important not only for creating the perception of safety to your consumers to convince them to buy but it’s also important for you.
 E-commerce websites are an attractive target for hackers especially considering the amount and nature of data they contain like credit card info or addresses.
 A breach could be disastrous leading to losses and even lawsuits, so your security must be top-notch